open-cluster-management-io/enhancements/enhancements/sig-policy/98-long-term-compliance-history/README.md

 `/api/v1/compliance-events` `POST` request.
 If the spec couldn't be determined, a value of `unknown` will be recorded.
 The rest of the data can be found in the Kuberenetes `Event` object.

+To record a compliance event when a policy is deleted, the Spec Sync controller will record these compliance events before it deletes the policy template (e.g. ConfigurationPolicy).
+A finalizer on the policy template objects was considered but it adds complexity with little additional value since anyone with access to delete a policy can remove the finalizer.

 There is an existing compliance history in the replicated `Policy` objects on the hub, though it is potentially incomplete due to the shortcomings previously mentioned.
 If a user wants to import that data in the new compliance event store, a script will be provided that will add entries from the replicated `Policy` objects' `status.details` field on